Saving Electricity home

 The proof of the pudding is in the eating

 The websites for products like these extol supposed testimonials from residential customers, who are simply looking at their bill month over month.
 Frankly, that's a ridiculous way to evaluate whether the product works or not.
 Energy use from month to month can vary for all kinds of reasons.
 The only meaningful way to test one of these products is to clock the electric meter before and after the product is installed, with the same exact devices running in the house.
 That's the only kind of test I will perform, and that's the only kind of demonstration I'll accept.
+Period.
+(Yet clueless sales reps and customers keep offering to send me their electric bills, as though that wasn't completely useless.)

 Power factor box manufacturers are always trying to impress me with alleged testimonials from their supposed customers.
 But in fact nothing could impress me less.
 Those customers almost certainly didn't do the proper kind of test, and I have no way of verifying their honesty anyway.
 In short, if I don't see it myself firsthand, I'm not buying it.

 Here's another thing: If these devices really worked, then companies would be falling all over themselves to get me to test them or to demo them for me so they could get the free advertising from me.
-I get thousands of visitors to this site every day, why wouldn't they want that?
+I get several thousand visitors to this site every day, why wouldn't they want that?
 The fact that I don't hear from them in and of itself is telling.
 It's not because they don't know about this site.
 It's the #1 site on the net for saving electricity, has been mentioned in Newsweek, and frankly, if you're in the electricity-saving business, you know about it.
 Also, when a manufacturer writes to me to gush about how much energy their product saves, I say, Fine, send me one to test.
 And then I never hear from them again.
 I was going to link to the last manufacturer that happened with but I just tried to check their site and it crashed both my browsers.

 My test of two different plug-in units shows that they don't work